ofsoundof/dhp/README.md

 ## Reference
-If you find our work useful in your research of publication, please cite our work:
+If you find our work useful in your research, you are welcome to refer to our work:

 ```
 @inproceedings{li2020dhp,